What's Wrong with Secretary Kim (Philippine TV series): Production

 The series was announced on November 21, 2023.

 According to earlier reports, Jake Ejercito was originally cast in the lead role, but was later removed from the project.
 ABS-CBN tapped Paulo Avelino to play the role previously given to Ejercito.

 Release

 The series was released on Viu on March 18, 2024.
 The first three episodes were available for free users, while the two advanced episodes were available for premium users.
 It is also available on iWantTFC through the United States and Canada.

 On its second week, all episodes would be released three times weekly and one episode per day from Monday to Wednesday.

 On television, the Philippine adaptation series was made its TV broadcast debut premiered on May 25, 2024, and aired every Saturday and Sunday on Kapamilya Channel, A2Z, and TV5 and ran until July 14, 2024.
+It was also aired on All TV from September 13 to November 2, 2025.

 Soundtrack

 The official soundtrack of the series was released on April 5, 2024.